These are the main types of professionals you can expect to work with throughout your surrogacy journey.

 Mental health professionals

-The American Society of Reproductive Medicine (ASRM) recommends you, your surrogate and your donor — and each of your partners, where relevant — undergo screening by a trained psychologist early on in the process.
-Your surrogate will undergo a comprehensive mental health screening well before you are ever matched with her.
+The American Society for Reproductive Medicine (ASRM) recommends you, your surrogate and your donor — and each of your partners, where relevant — undergo screening by a trained mental health professional early on in the process.
+Your surrogate will undergo a comprehensive mental health screening well before your match is complete.
 “But it’s not uncommon for parents to get some counseling at the outset to help them uncover any concerns they have,” said Ferrara of Worldwide Surrogacy.
 These professionals can be helpful throughout the entire journey as well.

 Fertility insurance experts

 You will need the support of fertility insurance experts, who will help make sure both your surrogate and egg donor are properly covered.
 Your surrogacy agency should help facilitate that process.
-In some instances, your surrogate’s own insurance will cover her pregnancy, but not always.
-Whether or not you will need to purchase insurance to cover your surrogate's maternity care is one of the biggest variables that will impact your overall cost.
+Even if the surrogate has her own health insurance that is approved to cover her maternity care during a pregnancy, parents should expect to compensate her for using that insurance, as well as paying her premiums and deductibles during the journey.
+If a journey spans the end of the year, you may pay be required to pay the deductible two times (as it resets at year-end).
+As a whole, maternity insurance for your surrogate is one of the most complicated aspects of a journey - and can lead to significant variability in the overall cost of the journey if it isn’t managed by an experienced professional. .
 You will also need a special form of insurance for your egg donor, as insurance companies do not cover the egg donation process.

 In most instances, your surrogacy agency will assign a caseworker who will help support and guide you throughout your entire journey.
-At experience agencies, “this is someone who has helped coordinate hundreds of surrogacy journeys on behalf of clients, including parents and surrogates,” said Hyde of Circle Surrogacy.
+At agencies with a great deal of experience, “this is someone who has helped coordinate hundreds of surrogacy journeys on behalf of clients, including both parents and surrogates,” said Hyde of Circle Surrogacy.

 Experts interviewed for this article: